QIMR Berghofer is committed to inspiring the next generation of medical researchers.

 To check available dates, please refer to our bookings calendar below:

 To arrange a visit for your class, please submit a booking inquiry bellow.
-Bookings are typically available from Tuesday to Friday of each week.
-The fee for Day in the life of a scientist is $350 (inc GST) per class.
-Schools with an ICSEA rating of less than 950 can request for a discounted rate of $50 (inc GST) per class.
+Bookings are typically available from Monday to Thursday of each week.
+The fee for Day in the life of a scientist is $350 (ex GST) per class.
+Schools with an ICSEA rating of less than 950 can request for a discounted rate of $50 (ex GST) per class.
 Check your school’s ICSEA rating here.

 The Day in the life of a scientist program can support up to two class sessions of 24 students per day (48 students in total).
 To manage two class groups, we run two shortened experimental sessions of 2.5 hours per class, with a break in between to set up the laboratory.As we can only accommodate one class at the Institute at a time, your second class will need to be off-site while the first class is attending the program.A popular option for schools with two class groups is to book concurrent student sessions at The University of Queensland’s Integrated Pathology Learning Centre (UQ IPLC), which is located on the Herston campus near QIMR Berghofer.
 Class groups can swap between the two programs halfway through the day.
 To coordinate your booking, we suggest you confirm your IPLC booking first (as their program availability is limited), and ask that we hold a booking date for you.
 Make sure you also let UQ IPLC know of your planned trip to QIMR Berghofer.An alternative is the QUT Medical Research Facility (MERF) program if the IPLC is available.